jorgeasaurus/JamfAssignmentChecker/README.md

 - Error messages and stack traces
 - Steps to reproduce

+## 📋 Changelog

+### Version 1.1.0 (September 16, 2025)
+#### ✨ New Features
+- **Group Assignment Analysis** - Complete implementation of Option 3 in the menu
+  - Analyze how specific computer groups are used across all policies and profiles
+  - Support for mobile device groups
+  - Identify whether groups are used for inclusion, exclusion, or both
+  - Display group member counts and smart/static group types
+  - New functions: `Get-GroupAssignments.ps1`, `Show-GroupAssignments.ps1`
+  - CSV export support with `Export-GroupAssignmentsToCSV.ps1`
+  - Command-line support via `-CheckGroup` and `-GroupNames` parameters

+#### 🐛 Bug Fixes
+- None in this release

+#### 📝 Documentation
+- Updated README to reflect group assignment feature availability
+- Added usage examples for group assignment checking
+- Updated development status to 93% complete (15/16 tasks)

+### Version 1.0.0 (June 29, 2025)
+#### ✨ Initial Release
+- **Computer Assignment Checking** - Analyze policies and profiles for specific computers
+- **Mobile Device Assignment Checking** - Analyze profiles for iOS/iPadOS devices
+- **Policy and Profile Overview** - Display all with assignments
+- **Unassigned Resource Detection** - Find policies/profiles without assignments
+- **CSV Export** - Clean, structured data export
+- **HTML Report Generation** - Interactive reports with charts and filtering
+- **Multi-Authentication Support** - Username/password and OAuth client credentials
+- **Modular Architecture** - Organized PowerShell functions in separate files

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **ugurkocde/IntuneAssignmentChecker** - Inspiration and proven assignment analysis patterns